dIJKLMstra/MIPS/README.md

 # MIPS
-homework of Computer Organzation and Design
+homework of Computer Organization and Design